Admissions Requirements (Class of 2024, Entering Fall 2021)

 Proof of successful completion, via official transcripts, will be required prior to matriculation.

-At the time of application, candidates must have obtained a minimum of 1,000 hours of Patient Care Experience, either as a volunteer or in a paid position.
+At the time of application, candidates must have obtained a minimum of 1,000 hours of Patient Care Experience and/or Health Care Experience, either as a volunteer or in a paid position.
 Patient Care Experience is defined as work in which you are directly responsible for a patient's care.
 Examples include prescribing medications, performing procedures, directing a course of treatment, working as an EMT, etc. Having this experience provides an applicant with the opportunity to observe and learn about the various roles of the health care team, ensures that an applicant has an understanding of, and commitment to working with patients, and provides a foundation of medical knowledge and experience to build upon.

 It is the applicant's responsibility to sufficiently document job duties in the CASPA application.
 Applicants should consider the duties which they performed and use their best judgment to determine which category in the CASPA application it falls into.
 All health care related experiences should be documented either in the Patient Care Experience or Health Care Experience sections (not the Volunteer section).
 Health Care Experience includes jobs where you are not directly responsible for a patient's care, such as with medical clerical work or cleaning patient rooms.
 Applicants are expected to separate hours for positions that consist of both Patient Care Experience and Health Care Experience accordingly.